Before you continue to read, please note that these guides are for a remote worker to accept a single payment for an individual.

 How did I choose them properly, when I just getting started to work remotely?

-When I had started to work on remote project, I saw some of my employers are paying their employee through PayPal.
+When I had started to work on a remote project, I saw some of my employers are paying their employees through PayPal.

 I managed to get the card from my bank account and verify my PayPal account.

-Using PayPal to receive payment was not a smooth sailing for me, at the beginning.
+Using PayPal to receive payment was not smooth sailing for me, at the beginning.

 Not long after I verified my PayPal account, when I try to withdraw my PayPal balance for the first time, my account status was set to be limited.

-Luckily, I asked my employer and he told me not to worry and just follow what PayPal asked on the resolution centre.
+Luckily, I asked my employer and he told me not to worry and just follow what PayPal asked on the resolution center.

-I followed the instructions on their resolution centre, sending all required scanned documents to them.
+I followed the instructions on their resolution center, sending all required scanned documents to them.

 Then, as I remembered, for the last step, they even call me by the phone for verification.

 My account was restored, and I can withdraw the PayPal balance to my bank account successfully up until now.